BlakeSharp/BlakeSharp/README.md

-### Hi, Im Blake Sharp 👋
+# Hi, Im Blake Sharp 👋

 ## Currently Working on
 - A group code cracking tool for Rust
-- An openGL particle project
+- A data visualization tool for the Open Collective

 ## I Enjoy
 - ⌨️ Building and repairing mechanical keyboards